 Thank you so much, Cebu Pacific, both from me and from our GiveBack GiveAway foundation.
-If you guys follow me or the GiveBack GiveAway on Instagram, you’ll know we recently ran a charity project and 2-week tour around the Philippines, both in the islands of Luzon and Palawan.
+If you guys follow me or the GiveBack GiveAway on Instagram, you’ll know we recently ran a charity project and 2-week tour around the Philippines, both in the islands of Luzon and Palawan (getting around the Philippines is easier these days with online tickets thankfully).
 We love the GBGA, and although it takes up 24 hours of stress each day, it’s the most worthwhile thing I’ve ever been part of.
 That said, the funding for each project is nothing but a huge stress.
 The reason we don’t make a fortune like other voluntourism companies is that we truly focus on the charity project, not on the profit margin.
 Where others may ‘volunteer’ for a day here or there and pretend to save the world while counting their cash, we identify a community 6 months in advance, liaise directly with their elders, and discuss a project where the locals are engaged and invested in its construction, maintenance, and choosing.

 Great?
 Right.
 Well yeah, but it costs $10k each time we do it!
 So we need help.
 And lots of it.
 Firstly we need help from you guys, donating to the cause and entering yourself to win a free trip (you can win a free trip to Nepal, Bali or Jordan by donating as little as $10 here) but we also need help from brands, hotels, and transport companies.
 99.9% of the time they say no. We rarely even get an email back.
 That can’t be said for the team over at Cebu Pacific though.
 We knew there was a reason why everyone loves Filipinos so much!